 Amino acids are found in all proteins, with the highest concentration and variety from animal protein.

 Animal protein provides a complete spectrum of essential amino acids, all of which are required to maintain and support all of the body’s functions.
 They are a chain, so when one of them is missing the rest can’t perform adequately.
+One such requirement you are likely familiar with is omega-3 fatty acids.

 Although plants do provide digestible protein usable for energy, plant sources lack high enough levels of many of the essential amino acids required in your dog’s diet.
-This is why we recommend that a large portion of the protein that your dog's consumes is sourced from an animal.
+This is why we recommend that a large portion of the protein that your dog consumes is sourced from an animal.

 Many brands use plants to increase their food’s protein content and give consumers the perception of high quality and high animal inclusion.
 Be cautious of where your macronutrients are coming from.